zenml-io/zenml/docs/book/component-gallery/model-deployers/bentoml.md

 description: How to deploy your models locally with BentoML
 ---

-BentoML is an open source framework for machine learning model serving. it can be used to serve to deploy models locally, in a cloud environment, or on a Kubernetes environment.
+BentoML is an open-source framework for machine learning model serving. it can be used to deploy models locally, in a cloud environment, or on a Kubernetes environment.

 The BentoML Model Deployer is one of the available flavors of the [Model Deployer](./model-deployers.md)